MicrosoftDocs/Hololens/hololens/hololens-core-components.md

 ## Prepare

-As you prepare to deploy HoloLens 2 to your corporate enterprise environment, there are several considerations that should be reviewed and understood as you begin to plan for scale deployments of HoloLens 2.

-For HoloLens 2 in a corporate enterprise deployment scenario, there are certain essential infrastructure services required to support the full set of capabilities.
+As you prepare to deploy HoloLens 2 to your corporate enterprise environment, there are certain essential infrastructure services required to support the full set of capabilities.

 | Component | Description |
 |-----------|------------|